Wangechi Mutu (b. 1972, Kenya), The Seated II, 2019. Bronze sculpture. Metropolitan Museum of Art.

 - FIT's program in Art History and Museum Professions is the only one of its kind in the New York metropolitan area.

 - New York City is home to some of the world's most important art institutions.
 These museums, galleries, and auction houses become your extended campus.

 - The program's balance of visual art, business, and Liberal Arts courses meets the needs of human resources directors in New York art institutions.

-- Art History and Museum Professions is one of the FIT majors in the School of Liberal Arts.
+- Art History and Museum Professions is one of the FIT majors in the School of Liberal Arts and Sciences.

 - get valuable hands-on experience in an internship in an art institution such as the Museum of Modern Art, Asia Society, Drawing Center, National Museum of the American Indian, and the Alice Austen Museum, among many others.

 - develop a network of contacts through guest lectures, field trips, and a faculty connected to artists, curators, and auction houses.